zachflower/hello-worlds/javascript/README.md

-This hello, world was done in JavaScript.
+This "hello, world" was done in JavaScript.

 The only dependency that JavaScript really needs to run on Visual Studio Code is Node.js.